Lutajuća Srca: Post-breakup

-After Lutajuća Srca disbanded, Spomenka Đokić started working as music teacher.
-Miroljub Jovanović became the manager of the Niš National Theatre.
+After Lutajuća Srca disbanded, Spomenka Đokić started working as a music teacher.
+Miroljub Jovanović worked as the manager of the Josip Kolumbo cultural centre and the assistant manager of the Niš National Theatre.
 He was one of the founders of the Niš Musical Festivities festival and the art gallery of the Niš Cultural Center.
-For a number of years he was one of the organizers of the Niš Film Festival and the Choir Festivities festival, as well as of the Festival of Serbian Film in Vienna.
+For a number of years, he was one of the organizers of the Niš Film Festival and the Choir Festivities festival, as well as of the Festival of Serbian Film in Vienna.
 Since 1993, he was the music editor on the Belle Amie radio, and later an editor and host on the Belle Amie TV.
 Milan Marković became a cellist in Niš Symphony Orchestra.
-He wrote music for over 30 theatre plays and formed several musical groups: ethnic music group Cantena Mundi, vocal ensemble Naissus and old city music band Groš.
+He wrote music for over 30 theatre plays and formed several musical groups: ethnic music group Catena Mundi, vocal ensemble Naissus and old city music band Groš.
+In 2003, he won two awards on the Italian music festival Music of the World for his composition "Niška Banja" and for his musical arrangement for the traditional song "Oj, Moravo" ("Hey, Morava").

 1990s reunions

 In 1994, Đokić, Marković and Jovanović reunited to perform in Radio Television of Serbia show Dobra stara vremena (Good Old Days), a studio concert featuring bands from the 1970s acoustic rock scene.
-In 1998, they reunited and recorded the album Sanjam te noćas (Tonight I'm Dreaming of You), which they self-released.
+In 1998, they reunited once again to recorded the album Sanjam te noćas (Tonight I'm Dreaming of You), which they self-released.

 2010s reunions

-In 2010s Đokić, Marković and Jovanović reunited on several occasions.
+In the 2010s Đokić, Marković and Jovanović reunited on several occasions.
 In 2011, the band reunited to perform, alongside Leo Martin, Kemal Monteno, Ibrica Jusić, Zafir Hadžimanov, Vlada i Bajka, Rezonansa, Srđan Marjanović, Bisera Veletanlić, Tomaž Domicelj, Suncokret, Kornelije Kovač, Maja Odžaklievska, Atomsko Sklonište, Generacija 5, Goran Šepa, Sylvester Levay and other acts, on the Festival Omladina 40th anniversary edition.
 In 2015, the band reunited to perform, alongside Nikola Čuturilo, Dragoljub Đuričić, Zoran Predin and other acts, on a concert held on the Niš Fortress.
 In 2016, the band reunited to perform, alongside Daltoni, Tommy & Vanna and Vlada Jet Band, on a concert in Niš, as a part of Rok muzej (Rock Museum) project exhibition.

-Post reunions

-In 2016, documentary film about the band, entitled Lutajuća Srca – arhiv emocija (Lutajuća Srca – Archive of Emotions) was released.
+In 2016, a documentary film about the band, entitled Lutajuća Srca – arhiv emocija (Lutajuća Srca – Archive of Emotions) was released.
 The film was directed by Vladan Ristić and featured, besides the band members, musicians Zdravko Čolić, Kornelije Kovač, Nenad Milosavljević, Srđan Marjanović, Biljana Krstić, actor Radoš Bajić, and others.

+In 2019, the band celebrated their 50th anniversary with a concert in Niš Army Hall.
+On the concert, Đokić and Jovanović performed with guitarist and painter Radomir Crnomarković.

+Jovanović's and Marković's deaths

-On 3 December 2020 Miroljub Jovanović died from COVID-19.
+On 3 December 2020, Miroljub Jovanović died from COVID-19.
 Four months later, on 20 March 2021, Minja Marković died.
 Between their deaths, on 25 December 2020, the band was awarded the 11 January Award, awarded by the city of Niš to meritorious collectives and individuals.